Detect Everything with Few Examples

-\textbf{Feature Visualization of DINOv2 and CLIP.} Fig.~\ref{fig:cluster-vis} visualizes the features of DINOv2 and CLIP, as we discussed in Sec.~\ref{sec:exp-abla}.
+The critical distinction between \mname and OVD methods is that \mname uses visual features and represents each class by the center of visual features, while OVD methods represent each class with text features, mostly from CLIP.
+Therefore, we sample and visualize DINOv2 and CLIP features in Fig.~\ref{fig:cluster-vis} using UMap~\cite{mcinnes2018umap}.
+CLIP visual features also show excellent intra-class compactness.
+However, there is a huge vacuum between CLIP text and visual features, and text features are almost overlapped with each other.
+This indicates that the distances between text and visual features may be more susceptible to noises.
+This further suggests that using images to represent classes could be more promising than only using texts.

 Visual features of DINOv2 are extracted using groundtruth bounding boxes with the procedure shown in Fig.~\ref{fig:build-prototype}.
-For CLIP, we follow the standard text and region visual features extraction procedure~\citep{regionclip2022, cora2023}.
+For CLIP, we follow the standard text and region visual features extraction procedure~\cite{regionclip2022, cora2023}.
 Specifically, visual features are obtained by applying ROIAlign on the output of \texttt{res4} block.
 The ROIAlign outputs are fed into \texttt{res5} and attention pooling blocks to produce the final feature vector.
 Text features are extracted with CLIP text encoders with category names.
 We randomly sample 30 instances per class for visualization, \emph{i.e.}, each node (\ding{54}) represents an instance of the corresponding class.
 The UMap dimension reduction transformation is learned with a larger set of instances with both visual and text features.

-\textbf{Region Propagation.} Fig.~\ref{fig:region-prop} visualizes the heatmap changes of sampled detection results during region propagation.
-A clear mapping can be found between the detection bounding boxes and the corresponding salient regions within the expanded proposal.
-The softmax predictions are normalized by dividing mean values in order to enhance the visual quality.